essc/clp_foss4g_workshop/source/maxent_data_prep.rst

    :align: center
    :width: 300 pt

-3. Check option `Load into the canvas when finished` to allow you to view the output of clipping in QGIS and click `Ok`.
+3. Check option `Load into the canvas when finished` to allow you to view the output of clipping in QGIS and click `OK`.

 C. Resampling raster layer
 --------------------------